 But the Chinese simply have different ideas about what constitutes socially acceptable public displays.
 Some things we witnessed:

 • A grown man watering a bush (if you get my drift) in a public park that borders a busy street.

 • Spitting.
 Chinese sidewalks are essentially giant, concrete cuspidors And we're not talking clear, clean spittle.
-We're talking big, green-and-brown globs of mucous that hurtle end over end from the lips of males and females, young and old, peasant an dandy.
-I've not been a lot of places around the world, but I cannot imagine any nation challenges China for the title of "Loogiest-Hocking Population."
+We're talking big, green-and-brown globs of mucous that hurtle end over end from the lips of males and females, young and old, peasant and dandy.
+I've not been many places around the world, but I cannot imagine that any nation challenges China for the title of "Loogiest-Hocking Population."
 In fact, we were told by people who have lived in China — and they were quite serious — not to bother packing open-toed shoes.

 • A security guard in the main concourse of the Beijing airport elbow deep in his right nostril — right in front of Buddha and everybody.
 And he wasn't the only one digging for bait.
 This apparently is a perfectly acceptable pastime in polite Chinese society.

 • Public belching.
 I was riding an elevator in our Beijing hotel with one other lady.
-She cranked one out at a decibel that nearly perforated my ear drum.
+She cranked one out at a decibel that nearly perforated my eardrum.
 She didn't bat an eyelash.
 Didn't punch a button to exit the elevator prematurely out of sheer embarrassment.
 Didn't say "excuse me."
 Ahem … didn't even cover her mouth.
-"How was the garlic chicken," I would have asked her, if could speak a word of Mandarin.
+"How was the garlic chicken," I would have asked her, had I known a word of Mandarin.

 • Public gas-passing.
 On the same elevator — honest to God — I rode up with two gentlemen, one of whom decided this was a good place to float an air biscuit.
 I'm not sure which one dealt it, but we all smelled it.